 The "Hubble bubble"

 This "Hubble bubble" should be large enough to include the galaxy that serves as a reference for measuring distances.
-By establishing a diameter of 250 million light years for this bubble, the physicist calculated that if the density of the matter inside were 50% lower than the rest of the universe, a new value would be obtained for the Hubble constant, which would therefore agree with that obtained using the cosmic microwave background.
+By establishing a diameter of 250 million light years for this bubble, the physicist calculated that if the density of the matter inside were 50% lower than the rest of the universe, a new value would be obtained for the Hubble constant, which would therefore agree with the one obtained using the cosmic microwave background.

 "The likelihood of such a fluctuation on this scale is 1 in 20 to 1 in 5," says Professor Lombriser, which means it is not a theorist's fantasy.
-“There are many regions like ours in the vast universe. "
+"There are many regions like ours in the vast universe."

 In short, I would like to say that it is not a bubble.
 Not soap, I mean.